Mulberry International is effectively reaching the most vulnerable and at-risk families and children:

 My service with Mulberry International for the last 10 years spanned from Development to the Board position and now to the role of the Executive Director.
 I am honored to lead the ministry in my home country and to my people to accomplish His purposes.
 During this time of turmoil in Ukraine, the need is the greatest, but also the soil is the ripest.
 I am excited to see God’s work unfolding!

 The original со-founder and director of the ministry, Jody moved to Ukraine to do mission work in the early 90-s.
-She has been working not only in Ukraine but other countries in Asia and now has joined the Board as a Chairman.
+She has been working not only in Ukraine but other countries in Asia and now has joined the Board.
 She brings not only the new vision but also the experience of building up local communities torn by wars and conﬂict.

 Cindy and her husband, Tim (married 36 years), have supported orphans in Ukraine since Dec.
 2000, after they adopted their first two children from Simferopol, Crimea.
 Since then, they adopted three more children (also from Ukraine).
 They have raised a total of 7 children and have experienced many challenges inherent in children coming from an institutional setting.
 Cindy believes that all of her many parenting experiences as well as her heart for the children left behind in Ukraine, have equipped her to serve on the board of Mulberry International.